vectordotdev/vector/docs/specs/component.md

 ## Instrumentation

+**This section extends the [Instrumentation Specification] and should be read first.**

 Vector components MUST be instrumented for optimal observability and monitoring.
-This is required to drive various interfaces that Vector users depend on to manage Vector installations in mission critical production environments.
-This section extends the [Instrumentation Specification].

-### Batching

-For performance reasons, components SHOULD instrument batches of Vector events as opposed to individual Vector events.
-[Pull request #8383] demonstrated meaningful performance improvements as a result of this strategy.

 ### Events

-Vector implements an event driven pattern ([RFC 2064]) for internal instrumentation.
-This section lists all required and optional events that a component must emit.
+This section lists all required and optional events that a component MUST emit.
 It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.
 There is leeway in the implementation of these events:

 * Events MAY be augmented with additional component-specific context.
 For example, the `socket` source adds a `mode` attribute as additional context.